top of page

 LU: How much training do you receive and on which topics?

-Neo: What I know about erecting GME (top-slewing) cranes I have learned primarily on the job from experienced colleagues who have guided me through the assembly process, shared best practices, and answered my questions.
+Annel: What I know about erecting top-slewing tower cranes I have learned primarily on the job from experienced colleagues who have guided me through the assembly process, shared best practices, and answered my questions.
 The pace of this hands-on learning varies from person to person, and some require a longer or shorter support phase depending on their learning speed.
 In any case, this mentor-based approach ensures a comprehensive understanding of crane erection procedures, safety protocols, and the intricacies of these remarkable machines.

 LU: What essential skills do you need to succeed as a tower crane technician?

-Neo: Be resourceful, manual, and able to think critically about risks, making quick decisions as situations arise.
+Annel: Be resourceful, open-minded, and able to think critically about risks.
+It is imperative to make informed decisions as situations arise.
 Physical fitness is also essential as the job often involves lifting, climbing, and maneuvering in demanding conditions.
 For a tower crane technician, it's particularly useful to have electrical skills as well so you can quickly diagnose and resolve any electrical issues.

 LU: What do you hope to achieve in the future with your career?